stdgraph/graph-v2/doc/overview.md

  * `graph::edges(g, uid)`,
  * `graph::edges(g, u)`.

-The algorithms will use this function to iterate over out edges of the vertex represended by either `uid` or `u`.
+The algorithms will use this function to iterate over out edges of the vertex represented by either `uid` or `u`.

 ### Linking from target edges back to vertices